macaroni-os/macaroni-site/site/content/docs/_index.md

-The Macaroni Team supports the [MottainaiCI](https://github.com/MottainaiCI/) organization and the **mottainai-stable** repository is used to supply the Mottainai tools and `luet`.
+The Macaroni Team supports the [MottainaiCI](https://github.com/MottainaiCI/) organization and the **mottainai-stable** repository is used to supply the Mottainai tools and `anice`.

-The `luet` PMS could be used inside other distributions and it makes sense to avoid having a `macaroni-commons` repository to install and upgrade it.
+The `anice` PMS could be used inside other distributions and it makes sense to avoid having a `macaroni-commons` repository to install and upgrade it.
 This is the reason we have left our PMS in an independent repository.